CSRD for Financial Firms: What SFDR Users Need to Know

 4. ESRS 2 governance disclosures: Board-level sustainability governance structures, management roles and responsibilities, due diligence processes, targets and progress tracking.
 SFDR's entity-level principal adverse impact (PAI) statement covers some governance elements but at a lower level of detail.

-5. Assurance: CSRD requires limited assurance of sustainability information from an accredited auditor — moving toward reasonable assurance over time.
+5. Assurance: CSRD requires limited assurance of sustainability information from an accredited auditor.
+The previously planned transition to reasonable assurance over time was removed by Omnibus I — CSRD now stays at limited assurance only.
 SFDR disclosures are not audited.
-This adds a significant compliance overhead.
+This still adds a significant compliance overhead.

 6. Annual report integration: CSRD information must be published in the management report (or a dedicated sustainability statement within it), formatted in XBRL (iXBRL tagging), accessible via the European Single Access Point (ESAP) from 2028.
 SFDR disclosures are typically published on your website and in pre-contractual documents — not in annual reports.